Skip to content

 in the Austin Market

-Last month, 750 zoning insights were flagged across City of Austin.
-Rezoning votes, variance requests, PUD approvals - each one a potential deal or threat to your portfolio.
+ZoneWire has flagged 876 zoning insights across City of Austin to date.
+Of the 42 land-use board decisions we analyzed over the last 24 months, 69% were approved.
+Rezoning votes, variance requests, PUD approvals, each one a potential deal or threat to your portfolio.
 How many did you catch?

 Active in City of Austin